jdcauley/standards/_harp/public/pages/css.md

 Components should integrate globals as mixins, and be written with language that denotes their "purpose" on the page.
 Think of components as "sections" or "parts" of a website.

 App.less contains nothing but import statements that compile your components and globals.

-(Also I should at some point mention we use LESS, not SASS.
-Deal with it.)

 Here's an example of what a \_globals file named \_buttons.less might look like.
 Note that modifiers are as descriptive as possible.
 (Also note the parantheses with .btn, which prevents it from being output to the compiled CSS file. )